What to do if a Commercial Vehicle Hits You

 - DON’T GIVE A RECORDED STATEMENT.
 Don’t ever agree to a recorded statement with the insurance company without talking to a lawyer first.
 Most personal injury lawyers offer a free initial consultation.
 That consultation is your chance to ask questions and get information about how to handle such things as the recorded statement.
 Many times, insurance adjusters will ask trick questions or try to lead you into answering their questions in a way that could hurt your case.
 Because of this, we generally tell our clients not to give recorded statements and to tell any insurance representative who contacts them to call us directly.
 When you’ve been injured in an accident and are focused on your recovery, the last thing you need is an insurance adjuster asking you to give a recorded statement.

 - ACCIDENT SCENE INVESTIGATION.
 After a crash with a commercial vehicle, you or someone on your behalf should conduct an investigation of the accident scene and of the commercial vehicle itself, if warranted.
-This will include taking photos, measuring any skid marks, retrieving data from any black box, etc. It is often very difficult for the injured party to conduct such an investigation.
+This will include taking photos, measuring any skid marks (especially in a rear-end collision), retrieving data from any black box, etc. It is often very difficult for the injured party to conduct such an investigation.
 However, the insurance company covering the commercial vehicle will not waste any time conducting its investigation and assigning the case to its team of lawyers.
 You will need to act quickly to make certain that you have someone on your side compiling all of this information and making certain that the trucking company or insurance company doesn’t destroy any vital evidence.

 Talk with a Commercial Vehicle Accident Lawyer